-These treatment options can be combined or modified in order to suit the needs of each client.
+These treatment options can be combined or modified to suit the needs of each client.
 Know that there is no one-size-fits-all approach to salvia addiction treatment.
-When seeking professional help, doctors and health specialists will assess your condition and unique situation in order to match the best treatment possible.
+When seeking professional help, doctors and health specialists will assess your condition and unique situation to match the best treatment possible.

 As previously mentioned, there are various types of inpatient or intensive outpatient treatment programs.
 The treatment proper usually lasts in 30, 60, or 90-day intervals.
-In order to ensure lesser chances of relapse, high-quality rehabilitation centers have aftercare programs to help keep their clients in check.
+To ensure lesser chances of relapse, high-quality rehabilitation centers have aftercare programs to help keep their clients in check.

 Aftercare programs are designed with the following objectives in mind:

 - Accountability: One of the primary reasons why people fall back into old habits is the lack of accountability towards a medical professional.
-When clients report to a counselor about their daily activities, the more they are likely to stick to a better routine and avoid slipping back into addiction.
+When clients report to a counselor about their daily activities, they are likelier to stick to a better routine and avoid slipping back into addiction.

-- Continuity of treatment: In Sunshine Behavioral Health, we believe that recovery is a journey in itself, and not merely a destination.
+- Continuity of treatment: In Sunshine Behavioral Health, we believe that recovery is a journey in itself and not merely a destination.
 This is why we believe that continuity of treatment is important.
-Similar to people taking maintenance medications for their ailments, people with substance abuse problems also need aftercare programs.
+Like people taking maintenance medications for their ailments, people with substance abuse problems also need aftercare programs.

 - Community: Some aftercare options include installation in nearby support groups.
 Having a community of people going through the same journey helps in providing encouragement to continue in addiction recovery.